Ptolemaic Indexing: Related Work

 \begin{theorem} The value of $qo$ may be bounded as

 where $\lo{uv} \leq uv \leq \hi{uv}$, for any objects $u$, $v$ in \U. \end{theorem}

-The expressions $\lo{uv}$ and $\hi{uv}$ refer to known lower and upper bounds for $uv$, as, in some cases, these distances may not be fully known.
+The expressions $\lo{uv}$ and $\hi{uv}$ refer to known lower and upper bounds for $uv$, as, in some cases, the exact distances may not be known.
 For example, $p$ may be the center of a metric ball containing $o$, with covering radius $r$.
 In that case $\lo{po}=0$ and $\hi{po}=r$.
 If the query--pivot distance is known, we get the lower bound

 which is exactly the bound used to check for overlap between a query ball and a bounding ball in a metric tree, for example.